santogioia-scandit/data-capture-documentation/docs/sdks/web/add-sdk.md

 # Installation

 This page describes how to integrate the Scandit Data Capture SDK into your web project.
+You can add the Scandit Data Capture SDK Web packages in two ways: as an external resource from a CDN in HTML, or as a package dependency via npm.

 Scandit Data Capture SDKs are distributed as [npm packages](https://www.npmjs.com/search?q=scandit-web-datacapture-*).

-You can add the Scandit Data Capture SDK Web packages in two ways.
-You can either add it as an external resource from a CDN in HTML, or add it as a package dependency via npm.

-You need to add the _scandit-web-datacapture-core_, which contains the shared functionality used by the other data capture packages.
-If you’re using barcodecapture-related functionalities, make sure to also add the _scandit-web-datacapture-barcode_ package.
-In addition, depending on the data capture task, you need a add:
+You need to add the `scandit-web-datacapture-core`, which contains the shared functionality used by the other data capture packages.

-- _scandit-web-datacapture-id_ [ScanditIdCapture API](https://docs.scandit.com/data-capture-sdk/web/id-capture/overview.html) if you want to scan personal identification documents, such as identity cards, passports or visas.
+If you’re using `barcodecapture`-related functionalities, make sure to also add the `scandit-web-datacapture-barcode` package.
+In addition you need a add `scandit-web-datacapture-id` - the [ScanditIdCapture API](https://docs.scandit.com/data-capture-sdk/web/id-capture/overview.html) - if you want to scan personal identification documents, such as identity cards, passports or visas.

 :::note